5 WAYS TO GET LOW DEPOSIT HOME LOANS

 The problem is when you search online the amount of information you find is overwhelming.
 Nothing makes sense because a lot of the information you’re getting is conflicting.
 First off, find a good mortgage broker (look no further) and let them be your Sherpa.

-Getting into the market via low deposit home loans in Melbourne is like climbing a mountain.
-I’ve said many times before that no one climbs Everest without a team of Sherpas.
+Getting into the market via low deposit home loans in Victoria is like climbing a mountain.
+I believe no one climbs Everest without a team of Sherpas.
 That’s just crazy talk.
-On this mountain, your main Sherpa is your mortgage broker.
+And on this mountain, your main Sherpa is your mortgage broker.

 Many people will tell you to get a pre-approval, settle a 20% deposit, and pay a monthly mortgage fee to make it happen.
 Thankfully, there are now options to help you get low deposit home loans in Melbourne.